 Day 10: Rachen Gompa-Lamagon-Chhekam Park-Gho to Chumling 2386mtrs/5-6 hours.

 After breakfast we head across the river to Lamagaon and walk down to Chhekampara Continuing on a small gompa is reached at Gho 2485mtrs.
-Following the mountain high way to the right to the Shiar Khola and trail continue cross to the Chumling over night at lodge.
+Following the mountain high way to the right to the Shiar Khola and trail continue to cross to the Chumling overnight at lodge.

 Day 11: Chumling - Lokpa to Pewa 1750mtrs/5-6hours.

-After breakfast we descent to Siyar Khola and cross old suspension bridge then walk inside the pine and rhododendron forest to the Lungdang Khola cross Box Bridge then will reach Lokpa, which is a first and last place to have hungry lunch.
-Having hungry lunch again we descent through grass land, pine and rhododendron forest to the main trekking trail of manaslu circuit and gate way to tsum valley.
-We cross the very old box bridge of Buddhi Gandaki River then reach Nyak Phedi continue to cross again to right side of Buddhi Gangaki River and again cross left to Buddhi Gandaki River then will reach Pewa over night at lodge.
+After breakfast, we descents to Siyar Khola and cross old suspension bridge then walk inside the pine and rhododendron forest to the Lungdang Khola cross Box Bridge then will reach Lokpa, which is a first and last place to have hungry lunch.
+Having hungry lunch again we descent through grassland, pine and rhododendron forest to the main trekking trail of Manaslu circuit and gateway to Tsum valley.
+We cross the very old box bridge of Buddhi Gandaki River then reach Nyak Phedi continue to cross again to the right side of Buddhi Gandaki River and again cross left to Buddhi Gandaki River then will reach Pewaovernightt at lodge.

 Day 12: Pewa-Deng-Rana-Bihi Phedi to Ghap 2165mtrs/ 5-6hours.

-This days the trail enters a steep uninhabited gorge and descends through grassy slopes dotted with tall Pine trees via Budhi Gandaki.
-Beyond Deng we recross to the east bank and climb up to Rana 1980mtrs and stay on the trail up to Bhi Phedi 2130mtrs.
+These days the trail enters a steep uninhabited gorge and descends through grassy slopes dotted with tall Pine trees via Budhi Gandaki.
+Beyond Deng, we recross to the east bank and climb up to Rana 1980mtrs and stay on the trail up to Bhi Phedi 2130mtrs.
 The river roars below except one place where a rock fall has created a huge dam, continue in and out of canyons across the Serang Khola then reach a village after that again cross an old suspension bridge over the Buri Gandaki.
 After some minutes you will reach the village of Ghap.
-Over night at lodge.
+Overnight at lodge.